-With the coronavirus pandemic still causing financial harm to many Americans, nearly 25% have no emergency savings to help them weather a loss of income or other financial issue.
-Now more than ever, COVID-19 has emphasized the need for robust savings.
+Nearly 25% of Americans have no emergency savings to help them weather a loss of income or other financial issue.
+Now more than ever, there's a need for robust savings.
 So, what is an emergency fund?
 It’s simply a separate savings account with funds in reserve for unexpected expenses and loss of income.
 In this article, we’ll offer tips for starting and growing your emergency fund so you can be prepared for whatever comes next.

 How much should you have in an emergency fund?